MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 QR Codes are saved at the system level in driver session, or boot session on HoloLens.

-### From a plugin standpoint, what should I do.
+### From a plugin standpoint, what should I do?
 My plugin right now is configured for x64.
 Is the DLL OK to just reconfigure in Unity as x86?

 * See the <mark> preparing unity section </mark>.